ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-17-kinetic-energy-coefficient.md

 E = mc^2,
 $$

 which is the well-known rest energy formula.
+As an aside, if $m=0$, then we get the expression for the energy for massless particles such as the photon

+$$
+E = pc.
+$$

-## Expanding Energy for Small Velocities
+## Expanding energy for small velocities

 To bridge the gap between the relativistic and classical expressions, consider an object moving at a speed much less than the speed of light $(v \ll c)$, so that its momentum $p = mv$ is much smaller than $mc$.
 Under this condition, we can approximate the total energy by expanding the square root in the energy equation.